 DAY 05 : AGRA – DELHI (BY ROAD 200 KM 3 - 4 HRS DRIVE) / DELHI – VARANASI (BY FLIGHT)

-Morning after breakfast, visit Taj Mahal, one of the most famous monument made of marble in the world.
-Taj Mahal is a mausoleum built by Mughal emperor Shah Jahan in the 16thcentury in the memory of his wife Mumtaj who died young at child’s birth.
-It took emperor 22 years to build the marble masterpiece with the help of 20,000 worker and artisans.
-After seeing Taj Mahal go to see Agra fort which is a grand fortress of Mughal dynasty, built over Mughal’s three generations.
+The morning after breakfast, visit the Taj Mahal, one of the most famous monuments made of marble in the world.
+Taj Mahal is a mausoleum built by Mughal emperor Shah Jahan in the 16thcentury in the memory of his wife Mumtaj who died young at a child’s birth.
+It took the emperor 22 years to build the marble masterpiece with the help of 20,000 workers and artisans.
+After seeing Taj Mahal go to see Agra Fort which is a grand fortress of Mughal dynasty, built over Mughal’s three generations.

 DAY 06 : VARANASI

 Varanasi is a sacred town of Hindu Pilgrimage because there are several ghats that Hindus revere as divine blessings of almighty.
-Varanasi formerly known as Kashi, is the city where the Hindu faithful come to bath in the sacred waters of the Ganges.
+Varanasi formerly known as Kashi is the city where the Hindu faithful come to bathe in the sacred waters of the Ganges.
 Early morning get ready for a dawn boat ride on the river Ganges.
 The Ganges is the most sacred and venerated river in India.
-Besides the ritualistic aspect of Hinduism (thread ceremony, head shaving food to the departed souls etc.) also see the bathing.
+Besides the ritualistic aspect of Hinduism (thread ceremony, head shaving food to the departed souls, etc.) also see the bathing.
 Laundry and the cremations of the dead that take place here on the banks of the river.
 After the boat ride walk through the fascinating narrow twisting lanes of the city to watch the performance of various Hindu rituals by the pilgrims.
-Stroll around the Ghats and visit Kashi Vishwanath Temple - One of the popular and must visit temple dedicated to Lord Shiva.
+Stroll around the Ghats and visit Kashi Vishwanath Temple - One of the popular and must-visit temples dedicated to Lord Shiva.

 The highlight of this tour would be a participation in the evening Aarti ( prayer service) at the main Buddhist temple here.
 Overnight at hotel.